State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 Palm Beach County's death toll increased by 16 to 1,094, second highest in the state behind Miami-Dade and ahead of Broward, after 12 deaths were reported Wednesday.

-On the Treasure Coast, St. Lucie increased by 3 to 233, Indian River by 5 to 96, Martin by 1 to 114.
+On the Treasure Coast, St. Lucie increased by 3 to 233.
+Indian River rose by 5 to 96, including a 28-year-old man, and Martin went up by 1 to 114.
 Okeechobee also increased by 1 to 15 after reporting its first two deaths on July 25.

 Broward climbed by 9 and Miami-Dade rose by 29 deaths.